toderas/The-rolling-stones/README.md

 Existing Features
 Information page with link towards wikipedia
-Media pages with plenty videos and one audio files.
+Media pages with plenty videos and  audio files.
 Contact page aiming at both, fans and possible collaborators.
 Calendar with infomation about future events Information about the band's members